I'm taking this opportunity to share with Cardinals fans my first (and all-time) football hero.

 Drafted as a late-round, undersized running back from Rigby, Idaho, Larry was asked to try his luck on defense, and soon became credited as the 'innovator of the safety blitz', and the leader of what would be described today as an outrageously aggressive defense, that in 1970 recorded three consecutive shutouts!.

-"Not long after Wilson made the team, defensive coordinator Chuck Drulis crafted a play that called for the free safety to take part in a blitz.
-The play was code-named "Wildcat", after Wilson's nickname.
-When the Cardinals first ran the safety blitz, the pressure was severe since most teams did not (and still do not) expect a defensive back to take part in a pass rush.
-This single play also helped to set up today's defenses where a blitz can come from anywhere."
+Not long after Wilson made the team, defensive coordinator Chuck Drulis crafted a play that called for the free safety to take part in a blitz.
+The play was code-named 'Wildcat', after Wilson's nickname.
+When the Cardinals first ran the safety blitz, the pressure was severe since teams did not expect a defensive back to take part in a pass rush.
+This single play also helped to set up today's defenses where a blitz can come from anywhere.

-Fellow Idahoan Jerry Kramer, a guard for the Green Bay Packers and author of Instant Replay, called Wilson "the finest football player in the NFL".
-Kramer described Wilson's play during an October 30, 1967 game, "...he fired up their whole team ... his enthusiasm was infectious."
+Fellow Idahoan Jerry Kramer, a guard for the Green Bay Packers and author of 'Instant Replay', called Wilson "the finest football player in the NFL".
+Kramer described Wilson's play during a 1967 game, "he fired up their whole team ... his enthusiasm was infectious."

 Wilson is renowned for not only playing, but intercepting a pass, with casts on both hands due to broken wrists.

 NFL Films President Steve Sabol stated: "Longfellow has a line in one of his poems, 'in life, you're either the anvil, or the hammer' - but Larry Wilson was both!"
 And, "The master of the safety blitz - they're never be another one like him".